 Little did I know I would learn to handstand at 38.
 Or do a kick over at 39 for that matter!
 But that’s how it turned out.

-I have never been a gymnast or a dancer, though I have always been active, and enjoyed working out.
+I have never been a gymnast or a dancer, though I have been rather active, and enjoyed working out.
 I started spending time at different group trainings in my late teens.
 It was aerobic, step, slide, whatever was available, and to that I added a bit of gym and occasional running.

 In 1999 I read in Swedish Elle about Madonna turning 40 and doing yoga every day and with her lovely appearance in my mind I went to buy a yoga video on VHS.
 It was my first encounter with yoga.
 I learned the basics in the comfort of my own home, from a man and a woman doing what I now think was some sort of Hatha yoga.